-Going on a trip with a cat is a daunting thought for many people, especially since most car rides with cats aren't to fun places like the park or pet superstore.
+Going on a trip with a cat is a daunting thought for many people, especially since most car rides with cats aren't to fun places such as the park or pet superstore.
 No, most cat car rides end up at the vet, which is what cats remember.
-Compared to a relatively short trip to the vet, a move or vacation trip of several hours duration might seem impossible.
+Compared to a relatively short trip to the vet, a move, or vacation trip of several hours' duration might seem impossible.

 Short Necessary Trips

 But first, trips to the vet are important.
 Cats do not make as many vet visits as their canine counterparts for general health checkups, so practicing and reducing stress at the vet's office is important for the health and longevity of your cat.

 You might have hired pet sitters to come to your house, boarded your cats at kennels, or traveled with you.
 If you take them in the car, use these tips to make the experience as smooth as possible for you and your cat.